-Ransomware: An executive guide to one of the biggest menaces on the web | ZDNet
+What is ransomware?
+Everything you need to know about one of the biggest menaces on the web | ZDNet

 Hospitals and other healthcare organisations are popular targets for ransomware attacks, because they are often willing to pay.
 Losing access to data is a life-or-death matter for them -- and hospitals don't want to be held responsible for letting people die due to poor cybersecurity.
 However, there are even cybercriminals who think attacking hospitals is too despicable an activity.

 But there are plenty of other sectors criminals will happily target, including educational institutions, such as the University of Calgary, which paid a ransom of $20,000 to hackers.
 Any large business is at threat and there's even the prospect of ransomware infecting industrial systems.
+There are even suggestions that ransomware could be used as a tool for cyber-warfare.

 Why are small businesses targets for ransomware?

-Small and medium -ized businesses are a popular target because they tend to have poorer cybersecurity than large organisations.
+Small and medium-sized businesses are a popular target because they tend to have poorer cybersecurity than large organisations.
 Despite that, many SMEs falsely believe they're too small to be targeted -- but even a 'smaller' ransom of a few hundred dollars is still highly profitable for cybercriminals.

 Why is ransomware so successful?

 You could say there's one key reason why ransomware has boomed: because it works.
-Organisations can have the best antivirus software in the world, but all it takes for ransomware to infect the network is for one user to slip up and launch a malicious attachment.
+Organisations can have the best antivirus software in the world, but all it takes for ransomware to infect the network is for one user to slip up and launch a malicious email attachment and discover all their files have been encrypted.

 If organisations weren't giving in to ransom demands, criminals would stop using ransomware.
 But businesses do need access to data in order to function so many are willing to pay a ransom and get it over and done with.